mura-orz/xcp1/README.md

 - It designates to simple use of modern C++20.
 - It cannot always satisfy all the requirements on actual usages.
 - It is not efficient for actual purpose.
-- It is just "as is" and no warranty and no garranty for any use and damage of any one.
+- It is just "as is" and no warranty and no guarantee for any use and damage of any one.
 - It complies with the laws and regulations of Japan.

 ## Environments